johnfedoruk/bangular/aio/content/guide/aot-compiler.md

 include error nodes in the metadata for the exported symbols.
 The template compiler can then use the error nodes to report an error if these symbols are used.
 If the client of a library intends to use a symbol in an annotation, the template compiler will not normally report this until the client uses the symbol.
-This option allows detecting these errors during the build phase of the library and is used, for example, in producing Angular libraries themselves.
+This option allows detecting these errors during the build phase of the library and is used, for example, in producing Bangular libraries themselves.

 ### *skipTemplateCodegen*